sisl.io.tbtrans.tbtncSileTBtrans

 - na_down(elec)

-Number of atoms in the downfolding region (without device downfolded region)
+Number of atoms the electrode occupies in the downfolded device region

 - no_down(elec)

-Number of orbitals in the downfolding region (plus device downfolded region)
+Number of orbitals in the downfolding region (including device downfolded region)

 - no_e(elec)

-Number of orbitals in the downfolded region of the electrode in the device
+Number of orbitals the electrode occupies in the downfolded device region

 - noise_power(elec_from=0, elec_to=1, kavg=True)[source]